Digital Humanities Specialist

 Hannah provides instruction and conducts research in digital concepts and tools for Wired! courses and projects.
 She leads tutorials and workshops, collaborates with faculty to develop and implement digital humanities projects in the classroom, consults on faculty research, offers advising on digital tools for undergraduate and Master’s student theses, provides technical support for lab projects, and liaises with other digital humanities staff at Duke.

 Hannah holds an MA in Digital Humanities from King’s College London (2013) and a BA in English/Theatre from Warren Wilson College (2011).
-She volunteers as the Communications Officer for the Alliance of Digital Humanities Organizations.
-She is interested in potentials of visual interactive storytelling for scholarly communications, public outreach, and education.
-In her spare time, she is a potter and photographer.
+She is currently pursuing an MS in Information Science from the University of North Carolina at Chapel Hill (2018-present).
+She is interested in challenges of conducting and representing historical research via data and visualization; project management in digital humanities; applications of digital technologies in humanities pedagogies; and potentials of visual interactive storytelling for scholarly communications, public outreach, and education.
+She is also a practicing ceramicist, making functional wheel-thrown pottery.

 Jacobs, Hannah L. “Collaborative Teaching & Digital Visualization in an Art History Classroom.”
 Visual Resources Association Bulletin, forthcoming.

 Baltes, Elizabeth P., Caroline Bruzelius, Hannah L. Jacobs, and Timothy Shea.
 “Digital Thinking and Art History: Re-Imagining Teaching, Research, and the Museum.”
 Intermezzo Speaking Series, Art, Art History & Visual Studies.
 Duke University, Durham, NC.
 September 29, 2015.